 This interview was conducted with Josh Smoker in early January, prior to him being designated for assignment on January 26.

 Josh: I think Jerry Blevins and Addison Reed were two huge assets, just being able to talk with them.
 I’ve gotten pretty close with Jerry.
 Obviously, we’re kind of completely different pitchers but as far as our thought process we both like to think a little bit too much, which sometimes gets us into trouble, but I enjoy having conversations with him.
 He’s a really good guy, really easy to talk to and would do anything to help you out.
 I think Jerry’s one of those kind of guys where you respect him because he’s been around for a long time but at the same time you’re not afraid to go up there and ask him what to do in certain counts or what to do with certain hitters.
 He’s there to help you and I think he’s a great guy to have around in the bullpen for younger guys, so he’s helped me out a lot.

 MMO: I remember speaking to Blevins about what you relievers talk about in the pen during the games.
 He mentioned it’s a varying list of topics, is that true?

-It gets goofy down there man, we do riddles, tell jokes, talk about each other, I mean it’s just a good time.
+It gets goofy down there, man, we do riddles, tell jokes, talk about each other.
+It’s just a good time.
 And it’s a good group of guys, there are all types of different personalities and it’s a really good combination.